Mishaelx6/Bitsbuyz/replit.md

-✓ **Navbar Cleanup**: Removed top announcement bar section for cleaner navigation ✓ **Footer Updates**: Removed Resources section and Contact from Quick Links, changed branding to "bitsbuyz" ✓ **Currency Conversion**: Changed all currency symbols from $ to ₦ (naira) throughout the platform
+✓ **Navbar Cleanup**: Removed top announcement bar section for cleaner navigation ✓ **Footer Updates**: Removed Resources section and Contact from Quick Links, changed branding to "bitsbuyz" ✓ **Currency Conversion**: Changed all currency symbols from $ to ₦ (naira) throughout the platform ✓ **Text Simplification**: Updated all "video courses" references to just "videos" across the platform

 ## System Architecture